Optimization of Integer-Forcing Precoding for Multi-User MIMO Downlink: Simulation Results

-we show the average sum rate for a fixed $\SNR=20$~dB while varying the number of transmit antennas $N$ (and choosing the optimal $K$ for each $N$).
-Note that, although the gap to capacity increases with $K$, the difference between our proposed approach and traditional linear methods also increases.
-Moreover, for small values of $N$, the performance of the proposed method is close to the sum capacity.
+shows the performance for a fixed $\SNR=20$~dB while varying the number of transmit antennas $N$ (and again choosing the optimal $K$ for each $N$).
+Note that, although the gap to capacity increases with $K$, the difference in performance between our proposed method and the other methods considered also increases.